ralphw/personalmedium/README.md

 # personalmedium

+(Please note that this is still at the conceptual stage - no code has been written, and no design documents exist)

 Personal medium for note-taking, data management, hypertext, online messaging, and chatbot creation

 I think of this as what HyperCard might have been had it been allowed to fully mature at Apple.